PPPLDeepLearning/plasma-python/docs/PrincetonUTutorial.md

 Currently supports graph visualization, histograms of weights, activations and biases, and scalar variable summaries of losses and accuracies.

-The summaries are written real time to `/tigress/<netid>/Graph`.
-For MacOS, you can set up the `sshfs` mount of /tigress filesystem and view those summaries in your browser.
+The summaries are written in real time to `/tigress/<netid>/Graph`.
+For macOS, you can set up the `sshfs` mount of the `/tigress` filesystem and view those summaries in your browser.

-For Mac, you could follow the instructions here: https://github.com/osxfuse/osxfuse/wiki/SSHFS
+To install SSHFS on a macOS system, you could follow the instructions here: https://github.com/osxfuse/osxfuse/wiki/SSHFS
+Or use [Homebrew](https://brew.sh/), `brew cask install osxfuse; brew install sshfs`.
+Note, to install and/or use `osxfuse` you may need to enable its kernel extension in: System Preferences → Security & Privacy → General

 then do something like:
 ```
-sshfs -o allow_other,defer_permissions netid@tigergpu.princeton.edu:/tigress/netid/ /mnt/<destination folder name on your laptop>/
+sshfs -o allow_other,defer_permissions netid@tigergpu.princeton.edu:/tigress/<netid>/ <destination folder name on your laptop>/
 ```

-Launch TensorBoard locally:
+Launch TensorBoard locally (assuming that it is installed on your local computer):
 ```
-python -m tensorflow.tensorboard --logdir /mnt/<destination folder name on your laptop>/Graph
+python -m tensorboard.main --logdir <destination folder name on your laptop>/Graph
 ```
+A URL should be emitted to the console output.
+Navigate to this link in your browser.
+If the TensorBoard interface does not open, try directing your browser to `localhost:6006`.

 You should see something like:

 ![tensorboard example](https://github.com/PPPLDeepLearning/plasma-python/blob/master/docs/tb.png)